kristinbaumann/jamstack-trees-workshop-start/README.md

 So you can manage and update static content (here awesome tree images) with Contentful, see the result here: https://jamstack-trees.netlify.com/explore.

-You can also (fake) plant a tree by doing a payment via Stripe, see the dynamic ecommerce section here: https://jamstack-trees.netlify.com/plant.

-Used tools and services: Github, Gatsby, React, Contentful, GraphQL, Stripe, Netlify ...
+Used tools and services: Github, Gatsby, React, Contentful, GraphQL, ...

 ## Setup